-Shinjuku is Tokyo city life all rolled up into one fun ward.
-Shopping, eating, drinking; it’s all here, right next to the world’s busiest train station.
+Shinjuku is Tokyo big city life all rolled up into one lively ward.
+Shopping, eating, drinking, flashing neon signs, giant crowds in suits; it’s all here, right next to the world’s busiest train station.

 The coins rattled and clinked as they fell down, and with a thunk, our Cherry Coke fell out of the bottom of the vending machine.
 Now, we had the energy to explore mighty Shinjuku!

 To be honest, we found Shinjuku to be a bit overwhelming, and quite often we stood at intersections with big cartoon question marks above our heads, trying to decide where to walk.

 So, let’s unravel this wonderful place!

 Shinjuku Station – the world’s busiest station

 One of the biggest landmarks in Shinjuku is the gigantic Shinjuku station – the world’s busiest station – a sprawling ants nest with over 200 exits and countless sushi and pastry shops.

 Shinjuku vs. Everywhere else

 3.5 million people use Shinjuku every day.
 That’s amazing (but hard to wrap your head around)!

 Let’s put it into context, with some comparisons.